-One match result is all it takes to receive a projected UTR and after approximately five matches, the rating becomes reliable.
-A player’s UTR will change over time as more of their matches are added to the system.
+One match result is all it takes to receive a projected UTR.
+After approximately five matches, the rating becomes fully reliable.
+As matches are played and entered into the system, a player’s UTR will increase or decrease over time as per the following methodology.

 How is it calculated?

 For each match, the algorithm calculates a match rating and a match weight for each player.
 A player’s UTR is the weighted average of up to 30 of their most recent match ratings.
 Only matches within the last 12 months count toward a player’s UTR.

 Two factors are considered when calculating the match rating.
 The first factor is the UTR difference between opponents.
 The second factor is the competitiveness of the match, as determined by the percent of total games won.

 Given the UTR difference, the algorithm expects a certain percent of total games won.
 The player who performs better than the algorithm’s expectation will see their match rating go up while the other player’s match rating will go down.
 When one player’s match rating increases, the other player’s match rating decreases by the same amount.